 This skydeck in Ontario comes with unreal views of fall colours

-Since we'll be seeing the fall colours peak in just about a week or so, now is the time to take full advantage of the most colourful time of year, and escape to some of Ontario's most scenic gems.
+Fall colours are now appearing all over Ontario so you're going to want to take full advantage of the most colourful time of year, and escape to some of the province's most scenic gems.

 Located in the rural community of Lansdowne, this charming town is home to one of the highest lookout towers in Ontario, which stands more than 100 metres above the stunning 1000 Islands and St. Lawrence River.